Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

-\textbf{Rationale}: After training individual classifiers based on ML and DL algorithms, we want to know whether, and to what extent, an ensemble classifier composed of trained classifiers can help to improve the performance of identifying violation symptoms from code review comments.
+\textbf{Rationale}: After training individual classifiers based on ML/DL algorithms, we want to know whether, and to what extent, an ensemble classifier composed of trained classifiers can help to improve the performance of identifying violation symptoms from code review comments.
 To answer this RQ, we compared the performance of individual classifiers with that of a combined classifier.
 More specifically, we employed a voting strategy to integrate the prediction values of each classifier and generated results after voting among individual classifiers.
 Answering this RQ can help to explore the possibility of further improving the performance of automated identification of violation symptoms.

-\textbf{Rationale}: If the results generated by the classifiers based on ML and DL algorithms are acceptable regarding the effectiveness of identified violation symptoms, automatically identifying violation symptoms from textual artifacts would be helpful in practice.
+\textbf{Rationale}: If the results generated by the classifiers based on ML/DL algorithms are acceptable regarding the effectiveness of identified violation symptoms, automatically identifying violation symptoms from textual artifacts would be helpful in practice.
 Such automated techniques could facilitate tasks such as locating architecture violations and inspiring further investigation and remediation of similar architectural issues.
 To answer this RQ, we conducted a survey and semi-structured interviews to investigate how practitioners (both developers and reviewers) assess the effectiveness and applicability of the trained classifiers.
+Additionally, we performed a controlled experiment to quantitatively evaluate whether providing automatically identified violation symptoms as hints can improve developers' actual performance in detecting and fixing architecture violations during code review.
+Together, the qualitative perceptions and quantitative outcomes provide complementary evidence for assessing the practical usefulness of our approach.

+\textbf{Rationale}: Considering the remarkable performance of LLMs on various SE tasks \cite{hou2024large, li2025ChatGPT}, we aim to further validate our conjecture whether LLM-based classifiers truly outperform traditional ML/DL-based classifiers regarding the automated identification of violation symptoms in code review comments.
+To answer RQ4, we developed several LLM-based classifiers using different prompt strategies to perform the same classification tasks in RQ1 and RQ2, enabling a fair comparison of performance gains.